giovanacassias/giovanacassias/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Typescript, React Native, and PHP
+- 🌱 I’m currently learning PHP and Laravel
 - 📍 I'm studying at The Federal University of Technology - Paraná (UTFPR) - Guarapuava/Brazil
 - 👩🏻‍💻 I'm a creative person who has a strong interest in UI design, screen development, and everything that makes digital experiences visually appealing and functional